AlexWaygood/typeshed-stats/examples/example.md

 In CI, stubtest is run on `darwin`, `linux` and `win32`.

-Typeshed currently has 980 unique allowlist entries for the stdlib when running stubtest in CI.
+Typeshed currently has 0 allowlist entries for the stdlib when running stubtest in CI.

 ### Pyright settings in CI: *strict on some files*